JetBrains/Qodana/topics/clone-finder-teamcity-plugin.md

 </note>

 > After the build is finished, you will see the **Qodana** tab on the **Build Overview** page.
 Note that the tab can be hidden under the **More** section.
 To see it in all builds with this step, mark the **Qodana** tab with a star.

-Almost all [UI features](https://www.jetbrains.com/help/qodana/ui-overview.html) of the **Qodana** tab are similar among all Qodana tools we provide.
+Almost all [UI features](results.md) of the **Qodana** tab are similar across all Qodana tools we provide.
 They are sufficient for exploring the results of a single run, but the tab in TeamCity offers even more.
 You can easily compare two builds and focus on the difference.
 Now, the comparison is limited to a single build configuration, but we are working on providing the cross-configuration option as well.

-In the [inspection profile](https://www.jetbrains.com/help/qodana/ui-overview.html#Adjust+your+inspection+profile), you will find two inspections provided by Clone Finder:
+In the [inspection profile](ui-overview.md#Adjust+your+inspection+profile), you will find two inspections provided by Clone Finder:
 * Code Fragments/Clone
 * Code Fragments/Clone with license mismatch

 [//]: # "![Build Tab](tab.png) - irrelevant"

-Check the [Qodana UI](https://www.jetbrains.com/help/qodana/ui-overview.html) to see all features available in the UI.
+Check the chapter about [Qodana Inspection Results](results.md) to see all features available in the UI.

 ## License